 As informed, before and throughout his journalistic activity for RFE/RL, Mr Hallyyev has been a victim of regular harassment from the Turkmen security service.
 In 2008 he was thrown out from the Turkmen National Institute of World Languages in Ashgabat because of his father’s work for RFE/RL.
 In 2009 he was denied exit from Turkmenistan to Canada, where he intended to continue his education at the Carleton University in Ottawa.
 Since then for many years he has remained blacklisted.
 Personal threats and pressures increased when Mr Hallyyev joined RFE/RL, forcing him and his family to leave the country over serious concerns for their safety and lives.

-Therefore, the Open Dialog Foundation calls on the Dutch authorities to grant Mr Hallyyev and his family political asylum in the Netherlands.
-To date, the Open Dialog Foundation has joined Radio Free/Europe and Reporters Without Borders in their support for Mr Hallyyev’s case.
+Therefore, the Open Dialogue Foundation calls on the Dutch authorities to grant Mr Hallyyev and his family political asylum in the Netherlands.
+To date, the Open Dialogue Foundation has joined Radio Free/Europe and Reporters Without Borders in their support for Mr Hallyyev’s case.

 For more information on the issue, please contact:

-Lyudmyla Kozlovska, President of the Open Dialog Foundation
+Lyudmyla Kozlovska, President of the Open Dialogue Foundation

-Tomasz Kłosowicz, Advocacy Officer of the Open Dialog Foundation
+Tomasz Kłosowicz, Advocacy Officer of the Open Dialogue Foundation